Warning Signs of an Abusive Husband

 What Happens If You Ignore The Signs Of Abuse

-Abuse of any kind will cause long lasting damage.
 Left unchecked abuse can leave emotional scars and other problems that make relationships, personal life, trusting others, and life in general extremely difficult.
-And repairing the damage an abusive husband causes is difficult.
+Repairing the damage an abusive husband causes is difficult and takes time.

 Results of Verbal and Emotional Abuse, from the Center for Relationship Abuse Awareness: